truj1ll0/mkdocs-help-center/docs/campaign-studio/getting-started/intro-to-the-designer.md

 ### Blank layouts

 Blank layouts consist of 1-section or 2-section layouts.
-These layouts do not include any elements or widgets by default.
+These layouts do not include any elements or widgets.

 #### 1-section

-Use a 1-section layout to stack elements or center widgets on top of each other.
+Use a 1-section layout to stack elements or widgets on top of each other.

 #### 2-section